github/docs/content/actions/migrating-to-github-actions/automated-migrations/automating-migration-with-github-actions-importer.md

 - Jenkins
 - Travis CI

-Once you are granted access to the preview, you will be able to access further reference documentation for each of the supported platforms.

 ## Prerequisites

 {% data variables.product.prodname_actions_importer %} has the following requirements:

-- You must have been granted access to the public preview for the {% data variables.product.prodname_actions_importer %}.
 {%- ifversion ghes < 3.5 or ghae %}
 - Use a {% data variables.product.pat_generic %} with the `read:packages` scope enabled.
 {%- else %}